Skip to Content

 Step 5.
 Bus/hitchhike Punta Sur de Laguna del Desierto – El Chalten, 40 km/24 mi

 El Chalten is a bigger town with better infrastructure compared to Villa O’Higgins.
 There are more accommodation options here you can find.
-There are some nice campsites in El Chalten that are great for meeting people.
+Some nice campsites in El Chalten are great for meeting people.

 Accommodation in El Chalten